 “Forcing sororities and women’s final clubs, through threats and intimidation of their members, to admit men disrupts the missions and expressive characteristics of the groups founded on the basis of sisterhood and designed to create environments in which women could support and empower one another,” one student writes.

-At a time when American society is trying to change the misconception that women are unequal to men, the Stand Up to Harvard movement stresses that denying young women the right to unify unless they admit men is a confusing step backward.
-If they so please, women and men alike should be able to come together and express themselves without imposition on the opposite sex.
+As American society continues to try and change the misconception that women are unequal to men, the Stand Up to Harvard movement stresses that denying young women the right to unify unless they admit men is a confusing step backward.
+If they so please, women and men alike should be able to come together and express themselves without imposition from the opposite sex.

 The activists complain that stripping college students of this freedom inhibits them from expressing themselves in ways that are only possible in a single-sex group.
 At the bottom of the “Women’s Space Erased” page, there is brief clip of a speech given by a former sorority president at Harvard, stating how her sorority gave her a space to be vulnerable.